Dane G. Wendell, Ph.D.

 Assistant Professor of Political Science at Illinois College

 Hello!
 I'm Dane Wendell, and I am an Assistant Professor of Political Science at Illinois College, in Jacksonville, Illinois.

 My research and teaching interests focus on political psychology.
 I've worked on a range of topics including morality and public policy, the politics of disgust, and belief bias in politics.
 My research work has used survey data, automated text-analysis, behavioral experiments, and electroencephalography (reading electrical signals from the scalp).
 My work has been published in Political Behavior, Policy Sciences, American Politics Research, and Social Science Quarterly.

 I received my doctorate with distinction from Loyola University Chicago, my master's degree from Loyola University Chicago, and my bachelor's degree from Rhodes College in Memphis, Tennessee.

-In the classroom, I have been a highly rated instructor for courses such as introduction to American politics, political behavior, public opinion, survey methodology, and political psychology.
-My pride and joy is my interdisciplinary course on Biology and Politics, where political science and biology majors meet together to explore the evolutionary roots of our politics.
+In the classroom, I have been an award-winning instructor for courses such as political behavior, political psychology, the American Presidency, and American Elections.
+My pride and joy is my interdisciplinary course on Biology and Politics, where political science, psychology, and biology majors meet together to explore the evolutionary roots of our politics.